-In addition to this, we also offer workshops for college students on preparing for exams, along with Spoken English and Computer Literacy classes at all YRCs and Baduku Community College Courses.
+In addition to this, we also offer workshops for college students on preparing for exams, along with Spoken English and Computer Literacy classes at all YRCs and Baduku Centre for Livelihood Learning Courses.

 Mentoring & Training

-We offer individual mentoring of students at Baduku Community College and the YRCs in times or transition or crisis.
-We also undertake the training of Professional Career Guides in our Diksoochi course offered under Baduku Community College.
+We offer individual mentoring of students at Baduku Centre for Livelihood Learning and the YRCs in times or transition or crisis.
+We also undertake the training of Professional Career Guides in our Diksoochi course offered under Baduku.

 - Traditional Occupations in a Modern World: Career Guidance, Livelihood Planning, and Crafts in the Context of Globalization by Anita Ratnam

 In: Arulmani G., Bakshi A., Leong F., Watts A. (eds)

 Handbook of Career Development (2014).
 International and Cultural Psychology.
 Springer, New York, NY https://link.springer.com/chapter/10.1007%2F978-1-4614-9460-7_22

 - Traditional occupations in a modern world: implications for career guidance and livelihood planning